NotePlan/plugins/aaronpoweruser.UnlinkedNoteFinder/README.md

 ## About This Plugin

-Search through notes and find unlinked references to other note plan notes.
+Searches through notes and find unlinked references to other note plan notes.

 ## Todo